Seconds (1966 film): Plot

 Arthur is relocated by the Company into a community in Malibu, California, filled with people like him who are also "reborns".
 He attempts to assimilate into his new life, in which he is able to live as an artist —a career he had always aspired to— though he soon finds himself growing restless.
 While visiting the beach one day, Arthur encounters the freewheeling Nora Marcus.
 The two develop a swift attraction to each other, and Nora recounts how she came to leave her former life behind.
 One night, Arthur accompanies Nora to a Bacchanalia party in Santa Barbara.
 There, the revelers dance, sing, and stomp grapes in a large trough and, after some initial discomfort, Arthur lowers his inhibitions and begins to enjoy himself.
 Later, Arthur and Nora host a cocktail party for neighbors and other guests.
 Arthur gets drunk over the course of the night, and begins to speak openly to the other guests about his former identity, which is forbidden by the Company.
-Upon returning home, Arthur receives a phone call from Charlie, who warns him that he has put himself in danger by violating the Company's rules.
+Consequently, Arthur receives a phone call from Charlie, who warns him that he has put himself in danger by violating the Company's rules.
 Charlie also reveals that Nora is an employee of the Company who covertly oversees new "reborns" to assure they have a smooth transition.

 Disenchanted by his new contrived life, Arthur defiantly leaves California, and returns to New York.
 He arranges a meeting with Emily at his former home, claiming —as Tony— that he was once a friend of Arthur's.
 The two have a conversation in which Emily shares that she felt Arthur was emotionally disconnected from his life, and was in a constant state of longing that she could not understand.
 After the meeting, a melancholic Arthur is met by associates of the Company, and he requests that they give him a different identity.
 They agree to do so, but only if he can provide them with another referral to the Company.
 He tells them he does not know anyone he could proposition, and demands they carry out the transformation anyway.